ansys/pyaedt/doc/source/Resources/User_Guide.rst

 Optimization
 ~~~~~~~~~~~~
 Optimetrics allows user to setup parametric analysis, sensitivity analysis, optimization and DOE.
-PyAEDT is able to read all optietrics setup already present in a design and create new ones.
+PyAEDT is able to read all optimetrics setup already present in a design and create new ones.

 .. code:: python